IBM/CZ-IBM-Cloud-Guide/README.md

 ## Tutorial
 1. Clone the repository

-    Open command line and navigate to your preffered folder.
+    Open command line and navigate to your preffered folder/directory.

     Examle:
     ```